 - remove any turning plates, trays, or rollers from your incubator.
 You can set the eggs out on a safe surface for a few minutes while you do this.

 - Some like to use a non-slip grip on the bottom of the incubator to help the chick grain footing as they are going to be running all around crazy as they are hatching, especially quail, I do this now as well.

 Step Two in Locking Down Your Incubator

 - Candle your eggs.
 You can find a candler on Amazon, use a small, bright flashlight, or even your cellphone flashlight as they are quite bright.

 - If eggs are not showing signs of developing, remove them.
 You will know they are developing and you should keep them because most of the egg will be quite dark, there is a whole chick in that egg.
 Place back in the incubator.

 Step Three in Incubator Lockdown

 - Increase humidity.
 Make sure that you have topped up any water trays that are in your incubator.
-OR have adjusted you humidity pump if that is what you are using.
+OR have adjusted your humidity pump if that is what you are using.
 It should be about 60-65%.

 - Make sure that there is oxygen getting into your incubator.
-Even at this late stage you can lose chicks due to lack of enough oxygen.
+Even at this late stage, you can lose chicks due to a lack of enough oxygen.

 Step Four in Locking Down Incubators

 - Step turning your eggs.
 They need some peace and stillness to get themselves into the right position for hatching.